atomicman57/bc-21-maintenance-tracker/README.md

 * Indicate a Resolved Request(Admin)
 * Upload Picture of request(staff)

-To view the app hosted on hereku [click here](http://emtracker.herokuapp.com).
+To view the app hosted on heroku [click here](http://emtracker.herokuapp.com).

 # Dependencies